 The OWISM hosts Information and Conversation sessions four times each year.
 These sessions are informal and open to all SOM women faculty.
 Topics for these informal sessions have been solicited from faculty members, and have included: work life balance, advancement, feeling valued, childcare, and navigating the SOM system.

 All of the sessions have a dedicated facilitator with expertise in the selected topic, and the informal nature of these sessions allows for great interaction between faculty members.

 The OWISM has teamed up with the Office of Work, Life and Engagement to develop a series of interactive sessions for women faculty to discuss issues and learn about available resources related to work/life intersection.
 These informal workshops will be facilitated by Meg Stoltzfus, LCPC, Lifespan Services Manager.

 This program will provide an interactive forum for women faculty to discuss these complex issues with other faculty and receive important information about services which are available to them.

 To learn more about the benefits offered by Work Life and Engagement please visit www.hopkinsworklife.org.

 Bridging the Gap Program

-The OWISM, in collaboration with the Professional Development Office, has launched a series called "Bridging the Gap" which has been developed for women Post Doctoral students (both in the basic sciences and clinical areas) and junior faculty.
-Our hope is that early networking oppotunities will result in retention of valuable women faculty long term.
+The OWISM, in collaboration with the Professional Development and Career Office, has launched a series called "Bridging the Gap" which has been developed for women Post Doctoral students (both in the basic sciences and clinical areas) and junior faculty.
+Our hope is that early networking opportunities will result in retention of valuable women faculty long term.